Why choose Geological Sciences at the University of Manitoba?

 - Field research: The Department is ideally situated for field research with Archean to Quaternary aged rocks, recording 3 billion years of geologic history, in adjacent regions like the metal-rich Precambrian Shield, the petroleum-producing Western Canadian Sedimentary Basin, and the Lake Winnipeg watershed.

-Master’s Program: The normal entry requirement is the equivalent of an Honours B.Sc. degree in Geological Sciences from the University of Manitoba.
+- M.Sc.
+Program: The normal entry requirement is the equivalent of an Honours B.Sc. degree in Geological Sciences from the University of Manitoba.
 Students with honours degrees in related disciplines (such as Geography, Soil Science, Biology, Chemistry, Environmental Science, Physics, Mathematics, Engineering Physics, and Geological, Civil and Electrical Engineering) may be accepted by the Graduate Admissions Committee providing their planned degree program involves studies in the geological sciences.
-The majority of the required courses taken by the student should normally be from the Department of Geological Sciences.
-The research should also be in the geological sciences.

 The above information is specific to students applying to Geological Sciences programs.
 In addition, all applicants must meet the minimum academic criteria outlined by the Faculty of Graduate Studies: http://umanitoba.ca/faculties/graduate_studies/admissions/min_requirements.html